mousrij/devops-bootcamp-12-terraform/Notes.md

 ```

 ### Automate SSH Key Pair
 Creating the key pair was a manual step.
 We should try to automate as many steps as possible.
 So let's use an existing key pair we created on our local machine and copy the public key to the EC2 instance.
+If you haven't created a private/public key-pair yet, execute `ssh-keygen -t ed25519` to do so.

 Add the following content to the configuration file...